ulfschneider/afova/README.md

 - do HTML form validation (sync and async) to validate input elements of a form in relation to each other, and
 - prevent multiple submits of a form that is already in an ongoing submitting process.

-You can use the afova library as minified version without a bundler on your web page (it´s an ESM import) or for more complex scenarios integrate it with a bundler.
+You can use the afova library as a minified version without a bundler on your web page (it´s an ESM import), or for more complex scenarios integrate it with a bundler.
 Read more about that under [afova usage](#afova-usage).

 Below is an example of how afova allows to define constraint violation messages: